 Himalaya is the name of the world’s highest mountain range running along the top of the Indian subcontinent.
 The term is also used to refer to a much larger mountain system that includes, in addition to the Himalaya Range, neighbouring ranges such as the Karakoram and Hindu Kush ranges.
 (I’m assured that the locals put the stress on the second syllable: Him-al-aya.)
 Mostly, both the range and the broader mountain system in the English-speaking world get called simply The Himalayas.

 The Himalaya Range itself has several of the world’s highest peaks; and the greater Himalaya mountain system has all fourteen of the Eight-thousander Club – the peaks over 8,000m high.
-Dylan, my grandson, and I got to see many of them on our Nepal/Bhutan trip (the ones we passed by or flew over are marked in purple on this map.)
+Dylan, my grandson, and I got to see many of them on our Nepal/Bhutan trip.

 This Himalaya tour is further to the west of the cluster of high peaks in the map; and will head pretty much due north from Delhi to Manali; then right through the main Himalaya Range, which, as it continues east, takes in the Annapurna massif, which dominated the surrounds of Pokhara in Nepal, where we did our parahawking, before merging with the ridges that house Mt Everest and neighbouring peaks, and then continuing past Darjeeling in the shadows of Kangchenjunga before taking in Bhutan’s sacred mountain of Jhomolhari.
 We travelled under the mantle of all these mountains during out Nepal/Bhutan tour.